-As for the gravitational constant G, without loss of generality we have assumed G = 1, since in order to make a prediction, a ranked list of scores is required with their absolute values being irrelevant.
+As for the gravitational constant G, without loss of generality, we have assumed G = 1, since in order to make a prediction, a ranked list of scores is required with their absolute values being irrelevant.
 Note, that if the score was to be interpreted as probability, for a given network this could be achieved by setting the value of G as:

-$$G = \frac{\min \forall{(i,j), i \neq j} D(v_i, v_j)^2}{\max \forall_i P(v_i) \cdot \max \forall{j \neq i} P(v_j)},$$ (3)

-where the numerator is equal to 1, which reflects the obvious existence of a direct link between at least one pair of nodes.
+$$G = \frac{\min \forall{(i,j),i \neq j} D(v_i, v_j)^2}{\max \forall_i P(v_i) \cdot \max \forall{j \neq i} P(v_j)},\tag{3}$$ where the numerator is equal to 1, which reflects the obvious existence of a direct link between at least one pair of nodes.
 This essentially scales $Score(v_i, v_j)$ to be between 0 and 1.
-Two closest nodes (path length 1 if they are connected) with highest degrees in the entire graph will result in a score $Score(v_i, v_j) = 1$.
-Including the above constant value of G in Equation 2, effectively divides every score by the highest possible score for a given graph or network1.
+Two closest nodes (path length 1 if they are connected) with highest degrees in the entire graph will result in a score $Score(v_i, v_j) = 1$ .
+Including the above constant value of G in Eq.
+(2), effectively divides every score by the highest possible score for a given graph or network

-183 Different link prediction methods give different similarity scores that denote how 184 likely two nodes are to be connected in the future.
-In our method we use the inverse of 185 these scores to denote the dissimilarity/distance2, plugging them into Equation 2.
+Different link prediction methods give different similarity scores that denote how likely two nodes are to be connected in the future.
+In our method we use the inverse of these scores to denote the dissimilarity/distance, plugging them into Eq.
+(2).

-4. Experimental Setup
+4. Experimental setup

-In order to empirically evaluate our approach proposed in Equation 2 we use three different centrality measures along with 12 similarity measures.
+In order to empirically evaluate our approach proposed in Eq.
+(2) we use three different centrality measures along with 12 similarity measures.
 Definitions of both centrality and similarity measures are outlined below.

-190 4.1.
+4.1.
 Centralities

-In our experiments we use the degree, closeness and betweenness centrality, consid ered as a measurement of popularity in Equation 2.
-We draw an analogy here between these three centrality measures and mass in Equation 1:
+In our experiments we use the degree, closeness and betweenness centrality, considered as a measurement of popularity in Eq.
+(2).
+We draw an analogy here between these three centrality measures and mass in Eq.
+(1):

-1. Degree Centrality (DC), which is the degree of a vertex in a network i.e. the 194 number of edges attached to this vertex (the number relationships a person has in 195 a social network).
-This is a very simple but useful measure of centrality in social 196 networks that indicates importance of the node within the overall structure [53].
-197 2.
-Closeness Centrality (CC), which is calculated based on the mean geodesic 198 path from a given vertex to all other vertices in the network [53].
-High closeness 199 centrality of a vertex means the vertex has better access to information or more 200 direct influence on other vertices.
-Closeness centrality is defined as: 201
+1. Degree Centrality (DC), which is the degree of a vertex in a network i.e. the number of edges attached to this vertex (the number of relationships a person has in a social network).
+This is a very simple but useful measure of centrality in social networks that indicates importance of the node within the overall structure [53].